 In a horrifying discovery, geologists have found rocks made from plastic debris on Brazil’s remote Trindade Island.
 The island, which serves as an important refuge for green turtles, is more than 700 miles from land.
 The plastic rocks are evidence of how human pollution has now influenced Earth’s geological cycles.

-The geology team discovered that melted plastic had become intertwined with the rocks on the volcanic island, forming what they call “plastiglomerates.”
+The geology team discovered in March that melted plastic had become intertwined with the rocks on the volcanic island, forming what they call “plastiglomerates.”
 By definition, a plastiglomerate is made up of rock fragments, sand grains, debris, and other organic materials welded together with once-molten plastic.

 “The pollution, the garbage in the sea, and plastic dumped incorrectly in the oceans is becoming geological material … preserved in the earth’s geological records,” Fernanda Avelar Santos, a geologist at the Federal University of Parana, told Reuters.